-Other income increased primarily due to a gain recognized upon the divestiture of our 50% share in the MSNBC joint venture on July 13, 2012.
-Dividends and interest income decreased due to lower yields on our investments, offset in part by higher average portfolio investment balances.
-Net recognized gains on investments decreased, primarily due to higher other-than-temporary impairments, offset in part by gains on sales of equity and fixed-income securities.
-Net gains on derivatives decreased due to losses on foreign exchange contracts in the current period as compared to gains in the comparable period, offset in part by gains on commodity derivatives in the current period as compared to losses in the comparable period.
-Changes in foreign currency remeasurements were primarily due to currency movements net of our hedging activities.
+Net recognized gains on investments decreased, primarily due to lower gains on sales of equity and fixed-income securities, offset in part by lower other-than-temporary impairments.
+Net losses on derivatives decreased, due to lower losses on foreign currency derivatives and gains on equity derivatives in the current period as compared to losses in the comparable period, offset in part by losses on commodity and interest-rate derivatives in the current period as compared to gains in the comparable period.